GKPM3/SimonSay/README.md

 # SimonSay
-This game tests player's ability to recall sequences
+This game tests player's ability to recall sequences.